From Vegas To Vistas

 There’s more to Nevada than the Entertainment Capital of the World

-When spending time in Las Vegas, it can often seem the city is the center of the universe, what with its endless array of lights, activities and nightlife.
-In actuality, Sin City’s charms aren’t all Nevada has to offer, as a number of alluring natural landscapes reside a scant few hours away.
+When spending time in Las Vegas, it can often seem the city is the center of the universe, with its endless array of lights, activities and nightlife.
+In actuality, the Sin City’s charms aren’t all Nevada has to offer, as several alluring natural landscapes reside a just few hours away.

-Those seeking to explore more tranquil environs can satiate their adventurous side with a day trip in numerous directions, with all roads leading to somewhere picturesque.
+Those seeking to explore more than casinos can satisfy their adventurous side with a day trip in numerous directions, with all roads leading somewhere picturesque.
 Here are a few of those road trips:

 Hoover Dam